lhatsk/AlphaLink/README.md

 python3 predict_with_crosslinks.py 7K3N_A.fasta photoL.csv
 ```

 Looks for matching pre-computed MSAs in the alignments/ folder.
-To generate MSAs from scratch, you need to supply the database paths [see also OpenFold Inference](https://github.com/aqlaboratory/openfold#inference)
+To generate MSAs from scratch, you need to supply the database paths, [see also OpenFold Inference](https://github.com/aqlaboratory/openfold#inference).

 ```